What Is a Job Coach? And Who Might Hire One

 Job coach qualifications

-Although they work closely with a wide range of personality types and job functions, job coaches often don’t require extensive qualifications.
+Although they work closely with various personality types and job functions, job coaches often don’t require extensive qualifications.
 Typically, a job coach will need a high school diploma and strong interpersonal skills, and they’ll receive role-specific training upon their hiring.

-Job coaches will often find employment with government agencies or help networks dedicated to serving people with disabilities.
+Job coaches often find employment with government agencies or help networks that serve people with disabilities.
 Some employers may look for job coaches with experience working with people with specific disabilities, knowledge of government support services, and established connections with local businesses.
 Specific requirements will vary depending on the employer’s needs.

 Job coach vs. occupational therapist